Support for generation 2 VMs on Azure

 You can also use PowerShell to create a VM by directly referencing the generation 1 or generation 2 SKU.

 For example, use the following PowerShell cmdlet to get a list of the SKUs in the

 Get-AzVMImageSku -Location westus2 -PublisherName MicrosoftWindowsServer -Offer WindowsServer

-If you're creating a VM with Windows Server 2012 as the OS, then you will select either the generation 1 (BIOS) or generation 2 (UEFI) VM SKU, which looks like this:
+If you're creating a VM with Windows Server 2019 as the OS, then you can select a generation 2 (UEFI) image which looks like this:

 See the Features and capabilities section for a current list of supported Marketplace images.